vishvabhatt/PDFCart/README.md

 # PDFCart
-- Add product to your wish list from PDF
+- Extracts tapped product from PDF to Cart.
+(Discontinued)